 Why is your decking peeling?

-Peeling or flakiness of decking occurs when a decking oil fails and is common for infrequently or poorly maintained decking exposed to the sun and rain.
+Peeling or flakiness of decking occurs when a decking oil "fails" and is common for infrequently or poorly maintained decking exposed to the sun and rain.
 Not all products can cause peeling, products that create protective layers on top of your decking have the potential of peeling once the connection between coating and timber fails.
-All coatings will fail at some point if exposed to the elements for a long period of time however a number of factor's effect the severity of damage and time between coatings.
+All coatings will fail at some point if exposed to the elements for a long period of time however, a number of factors affect the severity of damage and time between coatings.

-UV rays from the sun work to break down all decking oils and will act to damage the timber decking once the coating fails .
+UV rays from the sun work to break down all decking oils and will act to damage the timber decking once the coating fails.
 Once the UV rays have removed sufficient protection that the decking oil provided moisture is now allowed to seep into the decking causing a number of problems over time.
-Moisture is timbers worst enemy and causes rot, mildew as well as expansion and contraction of the boards.
-Expansion and contraction of decking over time acts to pull the boards away from their already sun weakened coatings allowing cracks to form and peeling to occur.
+Moisture is Timber's worst enemy and causes rot, mildew as well as expansion and contraction of the boards.
+Expansion and contraction of decking over time act to pull the boards away from their already sun weakened coatings allowing cracks to form and peeling to occur.

 Water Based Decking Finishes

-Water based products are commonly used on new decks and are a great environmentally responsible option for those wishing for a lower maintenance deck.
+Water-based products are commonly used and are a great environmentally responsible option for those wishing for a lower maintenance deck.
 They often carry a pigment ranging from a pine color to dark brown or hardwood red giving the timber a more uniform color that can be very beautiful when well maintained as well as providing an excellent layer of protection from UV rays.

 Regular application of decking oil is is recommended every 6-18 months depending on the level of exposure and decking oil used following the criteria explained above.
-We recommend Ultradeck by Intergrain to be applied yearly .
-Long term failure to re-apply can lead to peeling allowing moisture to cause potentially permanent damage.
+Long-term failure to re-apply can lead to peeling allowing moisture to cause potentially permanent damage and looking unsightly.
 If any peeling is noticed it is highly recommended to apply oil before further damage to the deck is sustained as it can be extremely difficult to completely cure a peeling deck without expensive stripping of the previous coating.

 Longer lasting protection (typically 12-18 months)